 The doctor sat back, and I could tell this was traumatic for him too, but his mind was buzzing with protocol and logic knowing that now it was time to move on to phase two.
 He calmly explained what was going to happen next, and we prepared for the next phase.

 As I’m writing this now, I don’t know if I can relive this memory again.
 My eyes are already welling with tears and I can feel myself starting to tremble.
-The next five hours was one of the most traumatic times of my entire life.
+The next five hours were the most traumatic times of my entire life.

 The entire time this is happening, I’m posting on FaceBook and texting my mom and husband to keep everyone in the loop.
 The support I was receiving really helped me to keep things under control, and I put myself in the mindset that this doctor knew what he was doing, and was going to do everything necessary to help Jack.